MainulDip/LaravelProjects/LaravelMinDoc2.md

 Route::put('/listings/{listing}', [ListingController::class, 'update'])

-// Update to accept png and other image type
+// Update to accept file size more than 2MB on php.ini
 ```